jappeace/jappeaceApplication/content/making-money-foss.md

 how much time this will take.
 With kickstarter however you can estimate it better because you're probably starting your own bigger project, so the overhead of estimation is smaller.
-With bounty source each bounty requires its own estimate and these are often smaller, think of about \\$100, its hard to decide to even bother with that.
+With Bountysource each bounty requires its own estimate and these are often smaller, think of about \\$100, its hard to decide to even bother with that.
-Another issue with bounty source is that you have to switch from project to project often, which requires a lot of getting familiar with the code base overhead.
+Another issue with Bountysource is that you have to switch from project to project often, which requires a lot of getting familiar with the code base overhead.
-The model of bounty source is less then perfect to live off.
+The model of Bountysource is less then perfect to live off.
 Although for existing developers of a project its a great motivation to work a little more.
 But don't expect strangers to 'join in', just because of the bounties unless they're highly valued.
-In fact you can see that few people 'live' off bounty source just by the overview of bounty hunters.
+In fact you can see that few people 'live' off Bountysource just by the overview of bounty hunters.
 Only three people at the time of writing got over
 \\$2000 in the last 90 days and only 9 over \\$1000.